Children's Community Nursing Service, Richmond

 Call 999 if you get any of these symptoms of an allergic reaction or blockage.

-Do not touch the device or the dressing.
+Do not touch the line or the dressing.

 Report any redness, pain or swelling to the Community Nurse immediately.

-Try to keep the CVAD clean and dry.
+Try to keep the line clean and dry.
 Cover when washing/showering with a glove or cling film.

 Avoid heavy lifting and excessive movement.

-What will happen at the end of the treatment?
+What happens at the end of the treatment

-The hospital or IV nurse will arrange for your CVAD to be removed when your IV treatment is finished.
+The hospital or IV nurse will arrange for your line to be removed when your IV treatment is finished.

 A dry sterile dressing will be applied.
 You can remove this after 48 hours.